-In the light of the increased number of graduates in the various specialties, the lack of work opportunities to cope with the increased rates of unemployed individuals as well as the economic recession that resulted in the inability of public and private sectors to employ university graduates led to high ratios of unemployment, which reached (19.2%) during the second quarter of the year (2019) (the Jordanian department of statistics, [3].
+In the light of the increased number of graduates in the various specialties, the lack of work opportunities to cope with the increased rates of unemployed individuals as well as the economic recession that resulted in the inability of public and private sectors to employ university graduates led to high ratios of unemployment, which reached (19.2%) during the second quarter of the year 2019 [3].
 Therefore, it was necessary to set practical solutions for this problem.